Bounce TV: History

-The network was founded on April 5, 2011.
+Founding and launch

 The founding group and initial ownership team included Martin Luther King III; former mayor of Atlanta, Georgia and ambassador of the United States to the United Nations Andrew Young and his son Andrew "Bo" Young III; and Rob Hardy and Will Packer, co-founders of Rainforest Films, a top African-American production company.
 Spearheading the network's creation were former Turner Broadcasting System executives Jonathan Katz and Ryan Glover with the pair having previously worked together with Tyler Perry to produce a number of high-order African-American sitcoms for TBS.
 Currently, Glover is president of Bounce TV and Katz is Chief Operating Officer.
 The "Bounce TV" name was chosen as a branding avenue to signify that the network is "going somewhere with energy".

 The network formally launched on September 26, 2011 at 12:00 p.m.
 Eastern Time Zone, with the 1978 musical film The Wiz as its inaugural broadcast followed by A Raisin in the Sun with Do the Right Thing in primetime.
 The movie in primetime on the second day was Spike Lee's School Daze.
 This would be followed two days later with its first sports telecast, Central Intercollegiate Athletic Association football.

+In 2012, Bounce began airing original programming.
+Its first was the documentary Dr. Martin Luther King, Jr.: A Historical Perspective on January 16, 2012, in observance of Martin Luther King Jr. Day.
+On June 18, 2012, Bounce premiered the sitcom Family Time, and the stand-up comedy series Uptown Comic.

+The network acquired its first sitcoms in January 2015.
+It acquired the rights to four series through deals with Warner Bros.
+Television Studios (The Parent 'Hood and Roc), The Carsey–Warner Company (A Different World), CBS Television Distribution/Big Ticket Entertainment (Judge Joe Brown), 20th Television (The Hughleys) and Trifecta Entertainment & Media (Judge Faith).
+The 1990s CBS series Cosby was immediately removed from Bounce's schedule on July 7, 2015 after Bill Cosby's past admissions about his sexual assault allegations were publicized.

-The network added its first acquired sitcoms in January 2015, when it acquired the rights to four series.
-On Friday, January 29, 2016, Bounce broadcast the 24th Annual Trumpet Awards, which honored history-making individuals.
-The network started producing its first primetime news magazine, Ed Gordon, in late June 2016 for a Tuesday, September 13, 2016 premiere.
+Bounce would premiere several notable original programs and tent-pole event broadcasts in 2016.
+On Friday, January 29, the network broadcast the 24th Annual Trumpet Awards; which honored history-making individuals.
+On March 6, 2016, Bounce debuted its original primetime soap, Saints & Sinners.
+The series premiere was watched in 1.3 million viewers, making it Bounce TV's most-watched program at the time.
+The network's first primetime news magazine, Ed Gordon, was announced in late June 2016, and premiered on Tuesday, September 13.

+Scripps ownership

-On October 2, 2017, E. W. Scripps Company purchased Bounce TV along with Katz Broadcasting's three other networks.
+On October 2, 2017, E. W. Scripps Company purchased Bounce TV, along with Katz Broadcasting's three other networks.
 A list of 2019 Nielsen Media Research ratings published by Variety indicated that Bounce averaged 275,000 viewers in prime time, down 1% from the 2018 average.